WandThe Magic Wand and Other Operators

 End XsimplDemo.

-Summary of All Separation Logic Operators
+Summary of All the Separation Logic Operators

 Module SummaryHprop.